rsautter/CyMorph/README.md

     smooth_degree: 0.2

 ## Extras
-### Parametrization
-The file 'optimizeIndexes.py' is a framework for optimal parametrization, it works as a wrap to the pipeline.
-It measures the distribution distance/divergence between two known sets.
-It requires the data in folder 'Field/'

-### Plot
-In folder 'histograms' is show an example of plotter

 ### Downloading from SDSS
 To download images from SDSS (without executing the pipeline), a module in Download was created (it requires a .csv file)